JuliaDiff/ChainRulesCore.jl/docs/src/index.md

 [ReverseDiff.jl](https://github.com/JuliaDiff/ReverseDiff.jl) is a reverse-mode AD that supports using `rrule`s, but not calling back into AD and opting out of rules.
 It requires opting in to each rule using a macro.

-[Tapir.jl](https://github.com/withbayes/Tapir.jl/) is a reverse-mode add that supports importing rules defined using `rrule`, though support is experimental except when the tangent type is `Float64` or `NoTangent`.
+[Tapir.jl](https://github.com/withbayes/Tapir.jl/) is a reverse-mode add that supports importing a restricted subset of rules defined using `rrule`.
+Specifically, rules for functions whose inputs have tangent type `Float64` or `NoTangent`.

 [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl) is not natively compatible with ChainRules.
 But you can use the package [ForwardDiffChainRules.jl](https://github.com/ThummeTo/ForwardDiffChainRules.jl) to bridge this gap, which is one of the nicest ways to add rules to ForwardDiff.jl.